Frank W. Coe: Chief of Coast Artillery

 In June 1918, Coe was promoted to major general and assigned as Chief of Coast Artillery.
 He served in this post until retiring in 1926, when he was succeeded by Andrew Hero Jr.

 In 1920, Coe received the honorary degree of LL.D. from the Kansas State Agricultural College.

 Retirement and death

 Coe resided in Washington, D.C. after his retirement from the Army.
 He died at Walter Reed Army Medical Center on May 25, 1947 after several years of ill health and complications brought on by a broken hip.
 He was buried at Arlington National Cemetery, Section 3, Site 1868A.

 Family

 Coe was the son of Manuel A. Coe and Mary Caroline Winston Coe.
 In 1895, he married Anne Chamberlaine of Norfolk, Virginia, who was the sister of Coe's West Point classmate William Chamberlaine.
-Frank and Anne Coe had one child, William C. Coe, who served in the Army and was the longtime secretary of the Army and Navy Club in Washington, D. C.
+Frank and Anne Coe had one child, William C. Coe, who served in the Army and was the longtime secretary of the Army and Navy Club in Washington, D.C.

-After the death of his first wife, Coe married Martha Pratt, daughter Brigadier General Sedgwick Pratt.
+After the death of his first wife, Coe married Martha Pratt, daughter of Brigadier General Sedgwick Pratt.